tacosontitan/Glitter/README.md

 ## Generic Extensions

-- `In`
+### `In`

-  - Returns a value indicating whether a specified search value is present in a given collection of params values.
+Returns a value indicating whether a specified search value is present in a given collection of params values:

 ```csharp
 int value = 1;